matloff/TidyverseSkeptic/README.md

 here to be **nonprogrammers who wish to use R for data analysis**, not those who wish to become professional R programmers.

-# Using Tidy Hinders the Learning Process from Day 1
+# Using Tidy Hinders the Learning Process:  Case Studeies

-## Case Study: Teaching one's first lesson in R
+## Case study: delayed learning (I)

 Let's look at  my online R tutorial, [**fasteR**](http://github.com/matloff/fasteR)).
 Consider, for